weiweicui/PowerBI-Routemap/README.md

 ## Backgound
 This is a custom visual built for PowerBI to support rout visualization.
+Route map basically visualizes trajectories of objects, such as taxies, vessels, airplanes, and hurricans.

 ![](assets/screenshot.png)